hanishkvc/prgs-docs-spreadsheetkvc/README.md

 Added support for arbitrary number of cols, similar to rows.
 While trying to test this, noticed that gnumeric and libreoffice potentially seem to have a limit on the number of columsn allowed (need to verify libreoffice/gnumeric bit more later).

+Show processing status message in Non edit modes only.